 Penn Foster Career School is not regulated in Texas under Chapter 132 of the Texas Education Code.

 Penn Foster Career School is not approved or regulated as a school by the Maryland Higher Education Commission for the Veterinary Assistant, Pharmacy Technician or Optician programs.

 Penn Foster Career School is exempt from authorization under AS 14.48 because the program is online or distance delivered and does not have a physical presence in the state of Alaska.

-Penn Foster College is licensed by the Arizona State Board for Private Postsecondary Education and is authorized to award Associate of Science Degrees, Bachelor of Science Degrees, and Undergraduate Certificates.
+Penn Foster College is licensed by the Arizona State Board for Private Postsecondary Education and is authorized to award Associate of Science Degrees, Bachelor of Science Degrees, Undergraduate Certificates, and Career Diplomas.

 |Many Penn Foster Degree and Undergraduate Certificate courses have been reviewed by the ACE College Credit Recommendation Service.
 The American Council on Education, the major coordinating body for all the nation’s higher education institutions, seeks to provide leadership and a unifying voice on key higher education issues and to influence public policy through advocacy, research, and program initiatives.
 For more information, visit the ACE CREDIT website at www.acenet.edu.
 Credits earned in Penn Foster programs may transfer to some, but not all, learning institutions.
 Students who plan to continue their education with another school after earning a degree from Penn Foster should check with that school regarding credit transfer policies.
 No form of accreditation guarantees that any learning institution will accept credits from any school as transfer credits.|